 Scrolling through Pinterest the other day I noticed a litany of pins that all shared the same theme.
 “Parenting without saying, No!”
 After a while, I started to get frustrated.
 Not only is it OK to say no to your child, it’s essential.
 Essential to their safety, development, future, well-being, and your own sanity.

 “No. You may not bake a French baguette right now.
-We are leaving this house in five minutes.
-If you don’t have your shoes on and in the car by then, you’ll be going to church barefoot.”
+We are leaving in five minutes.
+If you don’t have your shoes on and in the car by then, you’ll be going to church barefoot.
+We’ll talk more about your French baking later.”

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here